 - Cook & Eat Out the Following Night: Not only is cooking for your partner a gift in itself, especially if you aren’t the one who usually does it, but staying in on high-traffic Valentine’s Day will also enable you to beat the crowds and get the reservation you want the next night.

 - Use Credit Card Rewards: When was the last time you redeemed your credit card’s cash back, miles or points balance?
 If it’s been awhile, consider using your earnings to celebrate your love.
 This is especially beneficial if you’re dealing with points or miles, as it will enable you to avoid rewards devaluation.

-- Recreate Your First Date: Chances are your first day was relatively inexpensive.
-That means recreating when the sparks first flew is not just a thoughtful, romantic gesture – it’s also a frugal one.
+- Recreate Your First Date: Chances are your first date was relatively inexpensive.
+That means recreating the time sparks first flew is not just a thoughtful, romantic gesture – it’s also a frugal one.
 Just make sure not to blow it this time around!

-- Think Thoughtful, Not Expensive: Some people love material items, yes.
+- Think Thoughtful, Not Expensive: Yes, some people love material items.
 And if you’re married to one, good luck to your wallet.
 For everyone else, keep in mind just how far imagination and sentimentality can take you.
-Recreating your first date is one example of this, but there are countless ways that you can woo your boo on a budget.
-Just think about the most special times you’ve spent together, inside jokes you share, important occasions, shared interests, etc. and the ideas will start coming to you.
+There are countless ways that you can woo your boo on a budget.
+Just think about the most special times you’ve spent together, inside jokes you share, important occasions, common interests, etc., and the ideas will start coming to you.

-- Relax with Redbox: Watching a movie at home, whether it’s from Redbox or On Demand, is great way to bond with your sweetheart at very little expense.
+- Relax with Redbox: Watching a movie at home, whether it’s On Demand or a Netflix and chill situation, is great way to bond with your sweetheart at very little expense.
 It’s also an opportunity to turn the lights down and get your cuddle on!